Gantt Chart View

 The Gantt view appears as shown below.
 This is a basic Gantt chart.

-3. Advanced Gantt Chart
+Advanced Gantt Chart

-In the absence of these fields, PowerTable assigns milestones to tasks with the same start and end dates or tasks with no start date but an end date.
-Similarly, when you move the slider on any Gantt bar or manually draw connector lines on Gantt, PowerTable creates database columns named 'Progress' and 'Connect To' to indicate the task's progress and connection details.
+Similarly, when there are no progress or dependency fields in the database and you move the slider on any Gantt bar or manually draw connector lines on Gantt, PowerTable generates database columns named 'Progress' and 'Connect To' to indicate the task's progress and connection details.

 Last updated